 Get the Facts about the Theory of Excited Delirium

 Excited delirium is a controversial theory based in pseudoscience or junk science, which claims that a person, usually on drugs or in a mental health crisis, becomes so agitated and delirious that they suddenly die.
-Despite not being recognized by the mainstream medical community, the excited delirium theory is perpetuated by law enforcement and the manufacturers of Tasers, and it continues to be used as a defense in civil rights cases involving restraint asphyxia related deaths and police brutality.
+Despite not being recognized by the mainstream medical community, the excited delirium theory is perpetuated by law enforcement and the manufacturers of Tasers, and it continues to be used as a defense in civil rights cases involving restraint asphyxia-related deaths and police brutality.

-When was the Term Excited Delirium First Used?
+When Was the Term Excited Delirium First Used?

 In the 1980s, Miami-Dade County Deputy Medical Examiner Charles Wetli, MD, determined that nineteen Black women who were suspected prostitutes all died of “excited delirium” from “sexual excitement” (servicing their clients) while on cocaine.
-Chief Medical Examiner Joseph Davis reexamined all of Wetli’s excited delirium autopsies and found evidence that all the women died of asphyxiation.
+Chief Medical Examiner Joseph Davis reexamined all of Wetli’s excited delirium autopsies and found evidence that all the women actually died of asphyxiation.
 He reclassified the cause of death as homicide and the murders were eventually tied to a serial killer.

-How has Excited Delirium Theory Evolved Since Then?
+How Has Excited Delirium Theory Evolved Since Then?

 What are the Dangers of Excited Delirium Theory?